JeremyTZX/nose-cone-visualizer/README.md

 # MATLAB-based Visualizer for Rocket Nose Cone Geometry

 A MATLAB-based tool for visualizing and exploring parametric rocket nose cone geometries.
+This project includes multiple scripts in separate folders to support different modes of usage

 ## Overview
 This project provides a simple framework for defining geometric parameters and visualizing the resulting aerodynamic shapes in 2D.
 It is intended for exploratory, educational, and early-stage design use.
+Each version provides a different way to define or analyze nose cone geometries.

 ## Features
 - Parametric definition of nose cone geometries
 - 3D visualization of nose cones
-- Easily adjustable parameters for rapid exploration
+- Easily adjustable parameters for rapid exploration (either via code or interactive input)
-- Modular structure to support additional geometry types

 ## Supported Nose Cone Geometries
 - Conical